valory-xyz/ceramic-py/README.md

 ### Create a stream

-Generate a DID using a DID library.
+Generate a [decentraliced identifier (DID)](https://www.w3.org/TR/did-core/#:~:text=Decentralized%20identifiers%20(DIDs)%20are%20a,the%20controller%20of%20the%20DID) using a DID library.
 Ceramic provides the [Glaze suite](https://github.com/ceramicstudio/js-glaze), which can be used for generating DIDs.

 ```python
 from ceramic.client import Ceramic